timmaffett/chalkdart/README.md

 - [256/Truecolor color support](#256-and-truecolor-color-support)
 - All standard X11/CSS/SVG colors can be accessed for by name.
 - Ignores Auto-detected ANSI color support/as common Dart/Flutter IDE's report this incorrectly.
-- Not an extentension of the `String` class.
+- Ability to use with or without additional extension of the `String` class.
 - Clean and focused
 - Actively maintained
+- Popup documentation within VSCode supports previews of colors.

 ## Install